TruptiAShetty/Devlop/env/ec2/README.md

        8.6 If we want to switch from one workspace to another workspace we will use a command.
               "command: terraform workspace select <workpsace name>

-D)manual steps for the creation of ec2 instances in Prod environment :
+## Manual steps for the creation of ec2 instances in Prod environment :

     1. Check out the code from the gitlab https://www.wingd.com/gitlab/wide2/aws_infra_terraform.git & git checkout terraform_scripts